cncf/wg-serverless/workflow/spec/examples.md

 ```

 After orders have been provisioned the ForEach states defines the end property which stops workflow execution.
-It defines its end definition to be of type "EVENT" in which case a CloudEvent will be produced which can be consumed
+It defines its end definition to be of type "event" in which case a CloudEvent will be produced which can be consumed
 by other orchestration workflows or other interested consumers.
 Note that we define the event to be produced in the workflows "events" property.
 The data attached to the event contains the information on provisioned orders by this workflow.
 So the produced